BitcoinChatt/BitcoinChatt.github.io/content/about/index.md

 <img class="desktop-only" src="/images/Logos/Bitcoin%20Chatt%20Avatar.png" style="width:16dvw;float:right;">

-We're on a mission to help Chattanoogans build their savings with the only money that can never be debased, confiscated, or corrupted: Bitcoin.
-We do this by providing:
+We promote businesses that accept bitcoin for payments, offer free Bitcoin education, and connect Chattanoogans with opportunities to work and build their savings using bitcoin.
+We do these by providing:

+### Free Advertising When You Start Accepting Bitcoin

+<p style="margin-left: 2rem;">Bitcoiners aren't investors looking to make more dollars; <b>they're revolutionaries who hope for a freer world without borders or boundaries.</b> So when they see a "Bitcoin Accepted Here" sign in your window, they will quickly become your most enthusiastic customers.
+Bitcoin Chattanooga is here to connect you with them, and them with you.</p>

 ### Free Workshops, Open to All

-<p style="margin-left: 2rem;">Nervous about Bitcoin?
-Our workshops demystify it, easing your fears.
-Prefer to teach yourself, but unsure where to begin?
-Check out our <a href="/new-to-bitcoin">New to Bitcoin</a> page for resources!</p>
+<p style="margin-left: 2rem;">If you're nervous about using Bitcoin, our free and open workshops are here to help you through that.
+Or, <a href="/contact">contact us</a> to schedule a free, in-person consultation that will get you started with Bitcoin.
+If you prefer to be self-taught, check out our <a href="/new-to-bitcoin">New to Bitcoin</a> page to get started!</p>

-### Tools for Businesses to Accept Bitcoin

-<p style="margin-left: 2rem;">We provide Point of Sale systems and more to help businesses adopt bitcoin.
-When they do, we’ll announce it to members and add them to our <a href="/map">map</a>!</p>

-### Community Service, Paid in Bitcoin
+### Temporary Jobs, Paid in Bitcoin

-<p style="margin-left: 2rem;">With 39% of Chattanoogans facing financial instability<sup><a target="_blank" href="https://unitedwaycha.org/financial-stability-and-our-greater-chattanooga-community/">1</a></sup>, our service opportunities allow you to get paid in bitcoin, so you can build long-term savings, learn vital skills, and create a beautiful community simultaneously.</p>
+<p style="margin-left: 2rem;">With 39% of Chattanoogans facing financial instability<sup><a target="_blank" href="https://unitedwaycha.org/financial-stability-and-our-greater-chattanooga-community/">1</a></sup>, Bitcoin Chattanooga will set up temporary job opportunities that will allow you to get paid in bitcoin, build long-term savings, and learn vital skills, while simultaneously improving our community.</p>

-Together, we’re creating a bitcoin circular economy and onboarding Chattanooga to the future of money. *Nothing stops this train!*
+Together, we’re onboarding Chattanooga to the future of money. *Nothing stops this train!*

 <br>